-Howdy!
 I'm Dan Lambert from Yorktown VA.
-I created Tie Dye Dan as my personal brand then Dye Happy as my clothing brand.
-This is my pursuit of happiness.
+I created Tie Dye Dan to avoid a mindless summer job, then turned it into Dye Happy and my pursuit of happiness.

 Dan • The Early Years

-When I was young my Mom, the artist, kept pushing me to do something artistic.
-I picked tie dye.
-It was easy, I could make a mess, and make Mom happy.
-I didn't plan to, but I started getting into it.
+My Mom, the artist, was always pushing me to do something artistic.
+I picked tie dye ironically.
+It seemed easy, I could make a mess, and make Mom happy.

-That Summer I applied to be a vendor at Harrisonburg Farmer’s Market They said a local non-farm vendor with some color and energy seemed like a good idea.
+That Summer Harrisonburg Farmer’s Market accepted me as a vendor.
+They said a local non-farm vendor with some color and energy was a great idea.

 Dye Happy and Kendama

 Insane!
-My first kendama event and I'm making the event shirts and competing.
-I bombed, but my new friends, some of the best Kendama players in the world, became my Dye Happy Family
+My first kendama event and I'm making the event shirts and competing and some of the best Kendama players in the world become my Dye Happy Family

-Summer 2018, JMU paid me to develop my business.
+That Summer JMU paid me to develop my business.
 Later, my association with the program got me a meeting at Life is Good, the company I aspire to emulate.

-January 2019 I went to Boston and met with Life is Good founders Bert and John Jacobs.
-It was insane.
-Bert and John both said "If you think this is going to be easy or quick, do something else".
+Insane!
+I meet Life is Good founders Bert and John Jacobs.
+They imparted much wisdom including "If you think this is going to be easy or quick, do something else".

 Spring 2019 I start applying to arts and craft festivals and music events.
 Now I spend my weekends out of town building the brand.
-Life's a journey and I feel like I'm going in the right direction.
+Life's an adventure.